Edith-xx/Edith-xx/README.md

 # About Me

-I am Zhenxin Cai, a Ph.D. student at the School of Electronic Science and Engineering, Nanjing University (2022–2027).
+I am Zhenxin Cai, a Ph.D. student at the School of Electronic Science and Engineering, Nanjing University.

 # Research Interests